GeekAb/picker.js/CONTRIBUTING.md

 ## Feature requests
 Feature requests are welcome for discussion but note that you may be asked to submit a PR or close the issue.
 Please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature, or for you to build and submit as a PR.
 Please provide as much detail and context as possible.

 ## Pull requests
 Good pull requests—patches, improvements, new features—are a fantastic help.
-They should remain focused in scope and all tests should pass.
-If possible, PRs should be accompanied by additional tests.
+They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

+**In general, do not edit `dist` or `gh-pages` files directly!** Those files are automatically generated.

+Similarly, when contributing to the documentation, you should edit the documentation source files in the docs directory.

 Adhering to the following process is the best way to get your work included in the project:

 1. [Fork](https://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: